-The early concept for Hillcrest Christian College began in the late 1970s when members of Reedy Creek Baptist Church (Palm Beach Baptist Church, as it was known at the time) raised concerns about the double standards they saw in secular education.
-They believed that, as parents, it was their responsibility to have a greater involvement in the education of their children and hence established a steering committee for the formation of a Christian School.
+The early concept for Hillcrest Christian College began in the late 1970s, when members of Reedy Creek Baptist Church (Palm Beach Baptist Church, as it was known at that time) raised concerns about the double standards they saw in secular education.
+As parents themselves, they believed it was their responsibility to have a greater involvement in the education of their children, and established a steering committee for the formation of a Christian school.

-Hillcrest Christian College (then known as Southern Gold Coast Christian Community School) took its first students in 1982 when it enrolled 37 children from Years 1 – 7.
-During these early years, the College operated on the Church grounds before moving, in August 1986, to its present site at Reedy Creek.
-During these years, the College has continued to grow and develop, both in numbers of students and quality and range of facilities and resources.
+Hillcrest Christian College (originally known as Southern Gold Coast Christian Community School) enrolled its inaugural cohort of students in 1982, with 37 children from Years 1 – 7.
+The School operated on the Church grounds in the early years, and moved to its current site in Reedy Creek in August 1986.
+During the formative years, Hillcrest continued to grow in student numbers, and increased the quality and range of facilities and resources available.

 Excellence in Christ

 Jesus said, ‘You are the light of the world.’

 We, the students of Hillcrest Christian College, seek to reveal this light.
 We aspire to these standards:

 - To work hard yet take time to be still;